NARCO2022/NARCO2022.github.io/index.md

 		<li><a href="https://arxiv.org/abs/2204.12117">On an Invariance Problem for Parameterized Concurrent Systems</a> (L. Bueri)</li>
 		<li>On the satisfiability problem for SL formulas with inductive definitions and permissions (N. Peltier)</li>
 		</ul>	</li>
-	<li> L. Bueri gave a presentation at Verimag on the paper "Logical Characterization of the Sets of Hypergraphs Defined by Hyperedge Replacement Grammars”
+	<li> On February 2 2023, L. Bueri gave a presentation at Verimag on the paper "Logical Characterization of the Sets of Hypergraphs Defined by Hyperedge Replacement Grammars”
 by Bruno Courcelle and Joost Engelfriet</li>
 </ul>